 - To a new bowl, add the almond meal, polenta, orange zest, orange water and baking powder.
 Stir to combine.

 - Pour the wet butter mixture into the dry mixture and stir through to combine.

 - Bake at 160 degrees C or 320 degrees F for 50 minutes.

 - Remove from oven, and let cool for 15 minutes.
 Release catch on springform tin, and gently remove.

 - Store in an ait tight container.

-- To make Syrup: heat orange juice, orange blossom water, cardamom pods and sweetener in a saucepan on medium heat to low heat for around 10 minutes, until the syrup has slightly thickened.
+- To make Syrup: heat orange juice, orange blossom water, cardamom pods and sweetener in a saucepan on medium heat to low heat for around 10 minutes.
 Remove from heat, discard the cardamom pods, and let syrup come to room temperature.

 - Use a superfine skewer or cake tester skewer to poke holes in the top of the cake so the syrup can soak through. (about 10 to 12 holes)